mostefaiamine-25/aspire-functions/README.md

 ![architecture](/images/resource-list.png)

-We can see clearly the three resources that we are using (client, function and storage + queues).
+We can see clearly the three resources that we are using (client, function, and storage + queues).

-The 9.2 of Aspire has a very nice addition which is the resource graph which an awesome way to illustrate the dependencies: <br/>
+The 9.2 of Aspire has a very nice addition which is the resource graph, an awesome way to illustrate the dependencies: <br/>

 ![graph](/images/resource-graph.png)

-Aspire uses docker containers to run certain resources such as the azure emulator.
-If you run ```docker ps``` in your terminal, you can see the azure emulator container running:<br/>
+Aspire uses Docker containers to run certain resources such as the Azure emulator.
+If you run ```docker ps``` in your terminal, you can see the Azure emulator container running:<br/>

 ![docker](/images/docker-ps.png)